How to Give an Insulin Injection

 Don’t get lazy and skip this … who knows what invisible bacteria or viruses have collected on your apparently clean fingers, and minimizing germs before puncturing your loved one is the best way to reduce the chance of skin irritation or infection.

 You want to inject an area of fat, not muscle, and there are several common areas for injections (the abdomen, upper legs or thighs, or the back of the arms).
-It’s important to rotate your injection spots — always at least 1 inch from your last, 1 inch from any scars, and 2 inches from the navel.
+It’s important to rotate your injection spots—always at least one inch from your last, one inch from any scars, and two inches from the navel.
 It may help to keep track of injection site in order to avoid a buildup of scar tissue.